 rules allowing protocols such as RDP and SSH.

-Rules that come with the default network are also presented as options for you to apply to new auto mode networks that you create by using the Cloud Console.
+Rules that come with the default network are also presented as options for you to apply to new auto mode VPC networks that you create by using the Google Cloud console.

 Internet access requirements